SJD Application Requirements

-Each application for admission must be accompanied by a non-refundable $60 application fee, which is payable through the LSAC online application service via credit card; or, if applying directly to Delaware Law School, a check or money order should accompany the application, or payment may be made online.
+Each application for admission must be accompanied by a non-refundable $60 application fee, which is payable through the LSAC online application service via credit card.

 Candidates must demonstrate distinguished academic performance and provide official transcripts of all law, graduate, and undergraduate schools attended.
 Transcripts must be written in English or accompanied by a certified translation.
 All academic records should be sent through the LSAC Credential Assembly Service unless applicant is a graduate of Delaware Law School or should accompany candidate’s application if applying directly.

 Candidates must submit two letters of recommendation from law professors, employers, or other persons familiar with the applicant’s academic and professional qualifications.
 If the candidate attended an LLM program in the US both letters of recommendation must be from professors that taught a substantive course in that LLM program.

 Candidates must submit at least a one page single-spaced essay explaining why he or she is seeking the SJD degree from Delaware Law and how this degree will advance his/her professional objectives.
 This essay may include reference to a specific position that the applicant seeks to attain or to an area of law where the applicant plans to make a notable contribution.

 The writing sample shall consist of example of student’s prior work, the legal subject matter of which does not need to be related to the dissertation proposal, must be in English, typed and double-spaced.
 There is no page limit.